-On March 26, 2013, the President signed into law the Consolidated and Further Continuing Appropriations Act, 2013, which includes specific appropriations for the Company's major federal customers, including the DoD.
-On April 10, 2013, the President delivered his proposed FY 2014 budget to Congress.
+On April 10, 2013, the President delivered his proposed Fiscal Year ("FY") 2014 budget to Congress.
 The President's \$527 billion FY 2014 defense budget is slightly lower than final defense appropriations for FY 2013.
 While it largely reflects defense spending plans in the FY 2013 budget, it does not reflect the reductions mandated by Part II of the Budget Control Act.
-The Congressional appropriation and authorization of FY 2014 defense spending is likely to be marked by significant debate and an uncertain schedule.
+On October 17, 2013 HR.
+2775 the "Continuing Appropriations Act of 2014" was signed into law by the President, extending the debt ceiling through February 7, 2014 and temporarily restoring funding for government agencies.
+The legislation funds federal agencies only until January 15, 2014, and at the FY 2013 enacted levels, which reflect the first sequestration cuts that took effect in March and a discretionary funding level of \$986 billion, the amount available to the appropriators to fund FY 2014 federal government programs.
 There continues to be uncertainty in how sequestration will ultimately be implemented, and there are many variables in how the law could be applied that make it difficult to determine the specific impacts.
 Any automatic reductions in national defense programs could impact the Company's significant customers, which in turn could impact the Company's business and financial results.